| |

 Clinton had him killed.

- Regarding the death of White House aide Vincent Foster, do you think...It was a suicide for
+Regarding the death of White House aide Vincent Foster, do you think...It was

 or it was not a suicide?